-The data on safety are considered sufficient to support an European Union list entry for the cutaneous use and use as bath additive of thyme oil for the relief of symptoms in coughs and colds.
+The data on safety are considered sufficient to support a European Union list entry for the cutaneous use and use as bath additive of thyme oil for the relief of symptoms in coughs and colds.
+There is no relevant change in the monograph during this first revision that triggers a revision of the list entry.
+However, it should be noted that the Ph.
+Eur. monograph reference has been changed.